Dennis Green: Boycott of 1969

 Green received a full ride athletic scholarship to attend the University of Iowa in the fall of 1967.
 During this time, many black athletes spoke out about racial issues in Iowa City that affected their social life outside of athletics, and, most importantly, in the classroom.
 In 1968, eighteen black student-athletes from the university's football and basketball teams were interviewed for an article in a local newspaper, The Daily Iowan.
 Green, pictured on the second page of the article, stated, "The middle class whites believe in this black stereotype, and they believe all blacks fit into that black stereotype."
 Football player Louis Age, who was born and raised in New Orleans, said, "It is better in the south than it is here.
 You look at the white man down there and you know he doesn't like you; up here you don't know what to think.
 This place definitely has a phony atmosphere."
 After the 1954 Brown v.
 Board of Education ruling that racial segregation in education was unconstitutional, many of these issues arose for black students as they began to attend universities around the country.

 In 1969, led by running back Green, sixteen black players of Iowa's Football team boycotted spring practice.
-The players were protesting a decision by coach Ray Nagel to suspended two black players — both starters from the previous season — for undisclosed reasons.
+The players were protesting a decision by coach Ray Nagel to suspend two black players — both starters from the previous season — for undisclosed reasons.
 The sixteen players were subsequently dismissed from the team.
 That did not stop them from continuing to advocate for changes within the athletic department to better support black athletes.
 Green was quoted by Sports Illustrated as saying in 1992, "the school wasn't ready for us, but it was also the times.
 Black guys wanted to prove their manhood, their boldness, to stand up and be counted."

 Coleman Lane, one of the dismissed athletes, said, "The main crux of our demands is academic, and white and black will both benefit from it, only the black will benefit more."
 The demands listed by the football players and the Black Athletes Union were an attempt to improve the plight of black student athletes not only at the University of Iowa, but also at universities throughout the United States.